SillyTavern/SillyTavern-Docs/Usage/API Connections/DreamGen.md

 -   Change the `Min Length` in the Completion Settings.
 -   Add `Last Output Sequence` similar to the following in the Advanced Formatting settings under Instruct Mode:

-Here's an example `Last Output Sequence` that might help making the model respond in a more verbose way:
+Here's an example of the `Last Output Sequence` that might help make the model respond in a more verbose way:

 {%{